xoidlabs/xoid/README.md

 **xoid** is a framework-agnostic state management library. **X** (though it's read as Z) in its name signifies its inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
 It was designed to be simple and scalable.
 It has extensive Typescript support.

 **xoid** is lightweight (~1kB gzipped), but quite powerful.
 It's composed of building blocks for advanced state management patterns.
 One of the biggest aims of **xoid** is to unify global state, local component state, and finite state machines in a single API.
 While doing all these, it also aims to keep itself approachable for newcomers.
-More features are explained below.
+More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: